openSUSE/news-o-o/_posts/2009-09-24-linux-kongress-2009-in-dresden.markdown

-  * Tutorial: [Building a high available virtualization cluster based on iSCSI storage and XEN](http://www.linux-kongress.org/2009/abstracts.html#1_1_3) on OctÂ  27th and 28th by Thomas GroÃŸ
+  * Tutorial: [Building a high available virtualization cluster based on iSCSI storage and XEN](http://www.linux-kongress.org/2009/abstracts.html#1_1_3) on Oct  27th and 28th by Thomas Groß

-  * Speech:Â  [LAX - a toolset for network administration](http://www.linux-kongress.org/2009/abstracts.html#4_2_2) on Oct 30th by Thomas GroÃŸ
+  * Speech:  [LAX - a toolset for network administration](http://www.linux-kongress.org/2009/abstracts.html#4_2_2) on Oct 30th by Thomas Groß